-The School of Art and Design in the New York State College of Ceramics at Alfred University is seeking candidates for The Robert Chapman Turner Teaching Fellow in Ceramic Art.
-The Turner Teaching Fellow will be an emerging artist with an MFA or equivalent degree.
-Prior teaching experience is welcome, but not required.
-The fellowship is non-tenure track, it is renewable up to three years.
+The Robert Chapman Turner Teaching Fellowship is non-tenure track, renewable up to three years.
 A stipend is provided for professional development along with a studio space and full access to ceramic facilities.

 Established in honor of Robert Chapman Turner, distinguished Professor Emeritus at Alfred, the Turner Teaching Fellowship is a full-time faculty position within the Division of Ceramic Art.
 All ceramic genres are eligible for consideration.
-Teaching responsibilities will consist of classes at the undergraduate level.
-The candidate’s area of expertise will factor into the teaching assignments.
+Teaching responsibilities consist of classes at the undergraduate level.
+The candidate’s area of expertise factors into the teaching assignments.

 Required: MFA or equivalent degree; emerging record of scholarly/creative productivity appropriate to teaching at the college level; ability to work collaboratively within the department, the school, the university, and the community; to communicate with and mentor students on all levels.
-Preferred: Experience teaching and advising students.
+Experience teaching and advising students is preferred.